ttu/ttu.github.io/_posts/2022-3-25-logging-what-why-how.md

 ### Personally identifiable information (PII)

-Never log any perfoally identifiable information.
-Some services clean up the PII from the logged data (e.g. Sentry), but all services do not do this automatically.
+Do not log any personally identifiable information (PII).
+While some services, such as Sentry, attempt to clean up PII from logged data, not all services do this automatically.

+When additional data is passed as an object, it is more straightforward to incorporate filtering logic for removing PII information.

 > PII (Personally Identifiable Information) data is any information that can be used to identify a particular individual.
 This can include a person's name, address, phone number, email address, social security number, driver's license number, passport number, financial account numbers, and any other information that can be used to uniquely identify a person.
 PII data is sensitive and should be protected to prevent identity theft, fraud, or other types of misuse.

 ### Logging in Python

+Python has slightly different recommendations for logging compared to most other languages.
+Interpolation of logged messages is often recommended when using logging.

+Services employ mappers and parsers to address this "issue" giving them the capability to use passed arguments to extract logged data.

+For new projects, it might be advisable to pass all variables in arguments (args).
+However, it's important to bear in mind that if libraries include logging code, they likely use interpolation.

 **Adding exception info to log**